Ke2ke2/alx-system_engineering-devops/README.md

-This repository containssolutions to shell assignments
+This repository contains solutions to shell permissions tasks